minprog/app-studio/info/20 Components.md

-## Components

-### Programming projects
+## Programming project

-Projects will be graded on the axes of scope, correctness, design and style:
+The project will be graded on the axes of correctness, design and style.
+A more detailed feedback scheme will be used in class and to perform a final evaluation of your work.

 * Correctness --- have you tried doing everything?